-- Extra clothes: Make sure you bring along a change of clothes for Baby in a carry-on in case he needs an in-air change, and at least a spare top for yourself so you both won’t spend the duration of the flight in an outfit soggy from an inflight spill, or worse.
+- Extra clothes: Make sure you bring along a change of clothes for Baby in a carry-on in case they need an in-air change, and at least a spare top for yourself so you both won’t spend the duration of the flight in an outfit soggy from an inflight spill, or worse.

 - Diaper kit: Changing an in-air-diaper tests both parental patience and coordination.
 To make it a bit easier, put everything you need to change Baby’s diaper in one small bag or container and don’t forget to include several zippered plastic bags for soiled diapers.
 Because it’s tough to find consensus on the best disposal strategy, once the diaper is safely ensconced in plastic, ask the flight attendant what the airline prefers you do with it.